arlobelshee/arlobelshee.github.io/content/stages.md

 * Certain techniques are easy to learn by themselves and give immediate results.
 Others require pre-reqs in order to deliver value.
 Teams tend to start with the techniques that deliver value, then move on to the ones that those techniques unlock.
  * This optimal order varies slightly from team to team, but not much.
  * There are some alternative techniques&mdash;multiple techniques that give the same result.
-Differrent teams choose different alternatives.
+Different teams choose different alternatives.
 However, they still tend to go through the techniques in the same order, acquiring some technique to give each outcome in the same sequence as other teams do.
 * Each practice has several levels.
 Each level unifies hundreds of techniques into a single way of working.
-Teams tend to progress in a uantized fashion.
+Teams tend to progress in a quantized fashion.
 They execute a set of practices at particular levels as they develop fluency in new techniques.
 Once enough techniques are learned, they rapidly change to a new level of practices.
 These levels seem to be pretty consistent from team to team.
 * Principles develop as the teams are able to practice that principle.
 Thus they naturally follow the advancement of levels in practices.
 As sets of those principles come together, the business fundamentally shifts its way of working.
 These shifts are similarly quantized and consistent from team to team: each business goes through similar stages in the same order, though how they practice each stage may vary.

 It is easiest to understand these patterns from the general to the specific, even though the specific preceeds the general in the real world (practice trumps theory).